getsentry/sentry.engineering/data/blog/js-mutation-testing-our-sdks.md

 The entire concept of MT depends on the assumption that [mutants are similar to actual bugs](https://dl.acm.org/doi/abs/10.1145/2635868.2635929) that programmers might introduce into the code base.
 Now the question is, is this true in reality?
 Luckily, engineers at Google publish papers about mutation testing on a somewhat regular basis.
-In [one of them](https://dl.acm.org/doi/10.1109/ICSE43902.2021.00087), they investigated the similarity assumption by comparing 15 million mutants against against bugfix PRs.
+In [one of them](https://dl.acm.org/doi/10.1109/ICSE43902.2021.00087), they investigated the similarity assumption by comparing 15 million mutants against bugfix PRs.
 They found a high similarity of mutants to bugs, suggesting that the assumption does hold up.
 Does this translate to other code bases?
-Probably not with certainty but for the sake of trying things out, let's go with "yes".
+Maybe not, but for the sake of trying things out, let's go with "yes".

 ### Performance

 You might have already guessed it but what really keeps mutation testing from being widely adopted is its high performance impact.
 Running 1000s of tests on 1000s of mutants is computationally expensive - much higher than any kind of coverage calculation.
 Fortunately, modern MT tools provide optimizations that minimize the runtime as much as possible.
 For example, they use "per-test" mutation coverage to determine which tests cover a mutant and then, only execute this subset of all tests on the specific mutant.
 Similarly, modern MT tools chain multiple mutants into one modified code base and activate a specific mutant at runtime.
 This means that the modified code base doesn't have to be re-built for every mutant, but instead only once at the beginning of the MT run.

 More recently, we saw the light of _incremental_ mutation testing, where mutants would only be created in _changed_ code files vs in the entire code base.
-The idea is to establish a base line from a previous mutation test, compute the diff or file changes since then and start an incremental MT run on the changed files.
+The idea is to establish a baseline from a previous mutation test, compute the diff or file changes since then and start an incremental MT run on the changed files.
 This significantly decreases MT runtime but is limited in accuracy, depending on how well tools are able to determine what actually changed.

 ## JavaScript Tooling

-When it comes to Mutation Testing tooling in JavaScript, the by far most popular option is [Stryker](https://stryker-mutator.io/).
+When it comes to tooling in JavaScript for Mutation Testing, the by far most popular option is [Stryker](https://stryker-mutator.io/).
-Stryker is available for various language but for JS specifically, it shines with support for all major test frameworks (with one unfortunate exception), support for per-test mutation coverage, chained mutants and even incremental mutation testing.
+Stryker is available for various languages, but for JS specifically it shines with support for all major test frameworks (with one unfortunate exception), support for per-test mutation coverage, chained mutants and even incremental mutation testing.

 The general idea of Stryker is that you specify your MT configuration in a config file and it takes care of everything else, just like a conventional test framework.
 Similarly, you'll also end up with a mutation test report coming in various flavours like terminal output of the mutation scores, JSON files with the results as well as a convenient HTML-based report which allows you to inspect all intricate details, like the created mutants and which mutants were (not) covered by which test.